TEDDAC/ToutDouxListe-Android/README.md

 #### Cancelled

-I want to use local data base
+I want to use local database

 - Firebase configuration
   - [ ] Create project in firebase console